Man indicted in theft of 'Wizard of Oz' ruby slippers worn by Judy Garland

 Terry Martin was indicted Tuesday with one count of theft of a major artwork, prosecutors announced Wednesday.
 The indictment did not provide any further information about Martin and online records do not list an attorney for him.

-The slippers were on loan to the Judy Garland Museum in the late actor's hometown of Grand Rapids, Minnesota, when someone climbed through a window and broke the display case, prosecutors said when they were recovered.
+The slippers were on loan to the Judy Garland Museum in the late actor's hometown when someone climbed through a window and broke the display case, prosecutors said when they were recovered.

+Heitz said she and the museum's staff were “a little bit speechless” that someone had been charged nearly two decades after the slippers were stolen.

 Over the years, several enticing rewards were offered in hopes that the slippers would turn up.
 Law enforcement offered $250,000 early in the case, and an anonymous donor from Arizona put up $1 million in 2015.